10BROAD36

-Standardization

-The Institute of Electrical and Electronics Engineers standards committee IEEE 802 published the standard that was ratified in 1985 as an additional section 11 to the base Ethernet standard.
-It was also issued as ISO/IEC 8802-3 in 1989.

 Deployment

 10BROAD36 was less successful than its contemporaries because of the high equipment complexity (and cost) associated with it.
 The individual stations are much more expensive due to the extra radio frequency circuitry involved; however the primary extra complexity comes from the fact that 10BROAD36 is unidirectional.
 Signals can only travel one direction along the line, so head-end stations must be present on the line to repeat the signals (ensuring that no packets travel through the line indefinitely) on either another, backwards direction frequency on the same line, or another line entirely.
 This also increases latency and prevents bidirectional signal flow.

 The extra complexity outweighed the advantage of reusability of CATV technology for the intended campus networks and metropolitan area networks.
 An installer at Boston University using the Ungermann-Bass product noted that no installers understood both the digital and analog aspects of the system.

 In wide area networks it was quickly replaced by fiber-optic communication alternatives, such as 100BASE-FX (which provided ten times the data rate).
-Interest in cable modems was revived for residential Internet access, through later technologies such as the Data Over Cable Service Interface Specification (DOCSIS) in the 1990s.
+Interest in cable modems was revived for residential Internet access, through later technologies such as Data Over Cable Service Interface Specification (DOCSIS) introduced in the 1990s and is still widely used today.